spectrocloud/librarium/docs/docs-content/getting-started/aws/update-k8s-cluster.md

 ## Wrap-Up

 In this tutorial, you created deployed cluster profile updates.
-After the cluster was deployed to AWS, you updated the cluster profile in through three different methods: create a new cluster profile version, update a cluster profile in place, and cluster profile overrides.
+After the cluster was deployed to AWS, you updated the cluster profile through three different methods: create a new cluster profile version, update a cluster profile in place, and cluster profile overrides.
 After you made your changes, the Hello Universe application functioned as a three-tier application with a REST API backend server.